smirarab/global/README.md

 I am hoping to improve this at some point to be better documented, better tested, more organized, and just better.

-Oh, and no, just because some code has all those poor qualities, it doesn't mean it is not useful (that triple negative sentence is poorly phrased too).
+Oh, and no, just because this code has all these poor qualities, it doesn't mean it is not useful (that triple negative sentence is poorly phrased too).

 ### Instalation